 Tips for finding a job

-Looking for a job is almost never easy.
-However, everyone can learn to be a good job seeker!
+Job hunting is almost never easy, but you can learn to be a good job seeker!

 Before sending a job application